isomerpages/govtech-stp/_travellers-from-brunei-darussalam/02c-rgl-faq.md

 The TraceTogether app supports nationwide efforts to combat COVID-19 by enabling community-driven contact tracing.
 It facilitates the contact tracing process by exchanging Bluetooth signals with nearby phones running the same app.
 The proximity data collected allows the identification of people who were in close contact with an infected person more efficiently.
 The proximity data collected is stored locally in the user’s phone, and is only shared with the Singapore Ministry of Health if the user tests positive for COVID-19.
 The TraceTogether app does not collect or track location data.

+The app works best on phones with Android version 5.1 and above.
+More information on the app can be found at <https://www.tracetogether.gov.sg>.

 #### 23. What is SafeEntry?

 SafeEntry is a national digital check-in system that logs the NRIC/FINs and mobile numbers of individuals visiting hotspots, workplaces of essential services, as well as selected public venues to prevent and control the transmission of COVID-19 through activities such as contact tracing and identification of COVID-19 clusters.